geoffcoutts/chattyApp/README.md

 ### Usage

+Before starting the program, in your terminal run 'npm install' in both the chattyApp folder and the chatty_server folder.

 Chatty can be started with "npm run start" in your terminal from the chattyApp folder and the chatty_server folder.
 Requires two instances of the terminal.